Justin Amash Says Americans ‘Don’t Have To Settle’ For What Democrats Or Republicans Are ‘Selling’

 — Washington Post Opinions (@PostOpinions) August 17, 2019

-In author Tim Alberta’s book called American Carnage: On the Front Lines of the Republican Civil War and the Rise of President Trump, a year-old interview with Amash reveals that he has become disillusioned with the GOP’s direction for a long time.
-He suggests that the party is lying in order to protect the president, whom he believes has the superpower of shamelessly lying.
+In author Tim Alberta’s book called American Carnage: On the Front Lines of the Republican Civil War and the Rise of President Trump, a year-old interview with Amash revealed that he has become disillusioned with the GOP’s direction for a long time.
+He suggested that the party is lying in order to protect the president, whom he believes has the superpower of shamelessly lying.

 Although Amash is highly critical of the current GOP, he has a 92 percent score on Conservative Review, which tracks the votes of each member of Congress to determine whether each is supporting conservative principles.
 The 39-year-old congressman is known for his sole “no” votes on more than 70 measures, as well as his vote against the Violence Against Women Act.
 He defended the vote by claiming it had no purpose but to create new federal crimes that mirrored existing crimes that were already written into law in every state.

-While some speculate that Amash may run as a Libertarian candidate in the 2020 election, he claims that the possibility is not currently on his radar.
+While some speculate that Amash may run as a Libertarian candidate in the 2020 election, he has maintained that the possibility is not currently on his radar.